Scattered Mixture-of-Experts Implementation: Abstract

 \section{Abstract}

-We present \projectname, an implementation of Sparse Mixture-of-Experts (SMoE) on GPUs. \projectname ~builds upon existing implementations, and overcoming some of the limitations to improve inference and training speed, and memory footprint.
-This implementation achieves this by avoiding padding and making excessive copies of the input.
+\projectname is an implementation of Sparse Mixture-of-Experts (SMoE) on GPUs. \projectname ~builds upon techniques in existing implementations, and overcoming some of the current limitations to improve batched inference, training speed, and memory footprint.
+This implementation achieves this by avoiding both padding and making excessive copies of the input.
+We also fuse expert linear transforms and reordering operations with \parallellinear, a module that can be used to extend the concept of SMoEs.

-We introduce \parallellinear, the main component we use to build our implementation and the various kernels used to speed up the operation.
 We benchmark our implementation against Megablocks, and show that it enables a higher throughput and lower memory footprint.
-We also show how \parallellinear enables extension of the Mixture-of-Experts concept by demonstrating with an implementation of Mixture of Attention.
+We also show how \parallellinear enables extensions of the Mixture-of-Experts concept via a demonstration with a Mixture of Attention implementation.